 Under the Michigan Rules of Professional Conduct, a lawyer is prohibited from paying a client’s costs.
-The money you’ve paid your lawyer for legal fees would not be used to pay for costs incurred in your case.
-Substance abuse evaluations frequently cost around $300.00, and that is a minimal investment considering how helpful the report and your compliance will be court.
+Legal fees are not used to pay for costs incurred in your case.
+Substance abuse evaluations frequently cost around $300.00 to $500.00, and that is a minimal investment considering how helpful the report and your compliance will be in court.

-If my lawyer told me what to do, do I still need a substance abuse evaluation?
+If my lawyer told me what to do, why would I still need an evaluation?

 How does a substance abuse evaluation work?
 What happens?

-A substance abuse evaluation typically consists of a detailed interview, called a psycho-social interview, with a certified substance abuse evaluator or treatment provider.
-The evaluator will review the subject’s substance abuse and criminal history, driving record, and the arrest report if it is available.
-Sometimes the subject is required to provide a drug and alcohol urinalysis screening as well.
-Based on the interview, supporting documents, and results of the urinalysis, the substance abuse evaluator will typically make a diagnosis and a recommendation for a specific treatment program.
-If the evaluation is related to a driver’s license restoration or related to a person’s ability to drive, the substance abuse evaluator should also provide a prognosis for continued sobriety or abstinence.
+A substance abuse evaluation typically consists of a detailed psycho-social interview with a certified substance abuse evaluator or treatment provider.
+The evaluator will review the subject’s substance abuse and criminal history, driving record, and arrest report if it is available.
+Sometimes the subject is required to provide a drug and alcohol urinalysis screening.
+Based on the interview, supporting documents, and urinalysis results, the substance abuse evaluator will typically make a diagnosis and a recommendation for a specific treatment program.
+If the evaluation is related to a driver’s license restoration or a person’s ability to drive, the substance abuse evaluator should also provide a prognosis for continued sobriety or abstinence.